Clotonervo/Event-Planner/README.md

 Accepts: authToken (in header)\
 Returns: list of events

-## /invitation
+## /invitations
 I think the only endpoint we need is for GET because the invitations sent when the user creates/updates an event and sets the collaborators\
 Accepts: authToken (in header)\
-Returns: list of events?
+Returns: list of events?\
+Question: do we need an endpoint to mark an invitation as opened?